 And while my husband makes a good income, the Seattle area is amazingly expensive (meaning he could essentially be making half as much in many other areas to have the same lifestyle), and we just purchased our first house (though outside of Seattle – this house would have been at least twice the price in the city).

 My husband took a very active role in finding a method that may actually work this time around in the hopes of finally making positive changes in the way we both spend money.
 You’ll see our process and know what I mean.
 Of course he helped previously!
 But, it was going to take a lot of collaboration and work on both our parts to make it finally work long term.

 To help my fellow parents, I have created a basic budget spreadsheet you can use in your own home.
-If you sign up for the Hive Newsletter, you can have access to the Hive Library of free resources, including a spreadsheet to track your monthly expenses and bills!
-Don’t worry about software – the spreadsheet is in Google Docs (Sheets) so all you need is a Google login.
+Actually, I didn’t create it for you (lol), it’s the budget spreadsheet I use myself!
+Scroll to the bottom of this article to get access (all you need is a Google login).

 The Goals Of Budgeting

 The best thing about budgeting is the ability to see exactly where your money is going and how to make changes in your monthly expenses to actually put some money away for surprise expenses (like medical or car bills).
 Or, budgeting can show you how to slim down on some bills makes it possible to save up for something you want or need (like a house or…a new board game) or pay off debt faster.
 It also provides a way to respect the time and energy that goes into making money and using that money in a meaningful way.